-A QALoad script is a real C-, C++-, or Java-based script, and therefore needs to be compiled before it can be used.
+A QALoad script is a real C++ script, and therefore needs to be compiled before it can be used.
 QALoad works with your existing compiler to compile usable test scripts.
 If you make changes to an existing script, you must re-compile it before you can successfully use it in a test.
-If you add an uncompiled or out-of-date script to a load test, the QALoad Conductor will prompt you to compile the script.
+If you add an uncompiled or out-of-date script to a load test, the QALoad Conductor prompts you to compile the script.